chef/monitoring-integration-automate/data-dog/DataDog-Installation_and_Configration.md

 * Exit out of the Automate Instance and back to the bastion host.

-### Additional steps required for Automate HA deployment with Managed Services
+### Additional steps required for Automate HA deployment with managed services

 Update hostname in `postgres.yaml`.
 Given below are the steps to Update hostname in `postgres.yaml`: